-	Our work concerns membrane transports in Gram negative bacteria with three major research themes: heme acquisition systems requiring an extracellular hemophore, protein secretion by ABC exporters across the two membranes which delimit the Gram negative cells, and a two component system which is involved in iron acquisition.
-A last research theme on ABC proteins of unknown functions is currently developped by Elie Dassa who joined us in the fall of 2003.
+Our work concerns membrane transports in Gram negative bacteria with four major research themes: heme acquisition systems requiring an extracellular hemophore, protein secretion by ABC exporters across the two membranes which delimit the Gram negative cells, a two component system which is involved in iron acquisition and the characterization of ABC proteins of unknown functions.

-1) Hemophore dependent heme acquisition systems ( Sylvie Létoffé, Laurent Debarbieux, Philippe Delepelaire, Francis Biville, Fréderic Huché, Virginie Roussel)
+1) Hemophore dependent heme acquisition systems (Sylvie Létoffé, Laurent Debarbieux, Philippe Delepelaire, Francis Biville, Fréderic Huché, Hélène Cwerman and Najla Benevides Matos)

-Heme which is a major iron source is uptaken in Gram-negative bacteria by two principal pathways.
+Heme which is a major iron source is uptaken in Gram negative bacteria by two principal pathways.
 One involves the direct contact between heme or heme-containing proteins and specific bacterial cell surface receptors.
 The second requires the secretion of hemophores, a family of proteins discovered in our laboratory in 1994.
-These proteins present in several Gram negative bacteria such as Serratia marcescens, Pseudomonas aeruginosa, Pseudomonas fluorescens, Yersinia pestis and Yersinia enterocolitica, capture free heme or extract heme from heme carrier proteins, owing to their higher affinity for heme, and return it to hemophore-specific outer membrane receptors.
-The S. marcescens hemophore dependent heme acquisition system (Fig. 1) consists of the iron regulated has operon encoding HasR, the hemophore-specific outer membrane receptor, HasA, the hemophore, HasD and HasE, the specific inner membrane hemophore secretion proteins.
-The last gene of the has operon, hasB encodes a TonB homolog specific for HasR.
+These proteins, capture free heme or extract heme from heme carrier proteins, owing to their higher affinity for heme and return it to hemophore-specific outer membrane receptors.
+The Serratia marcescens hemophore dependent heme acquisition system (Fig. 1) consists of the iron regulated has operon encoding HasR, the hemophore-specific outer membrane receptor, HasA, the hemophore, HasD and HasE, the specific inner membrane hemophore secretion proteins.
+The last gene of the has operon, hasB encodes a TonB homolog specific for heme.
 The activity of HasR is dependent on a protein complex comprising the inner membrane proteins ExbB, ExbD, and TonB or HasB.
 This is a property shared with several other outer membrane iron receptors whose 3D structures have been elucidated showing an N-terminal domain closing the receptor pore and exposed to the periplasm, where it can make contact with TonB.

+Structural analysis performed in collaboration with the NMR laboratory of Institut Pasteur and genetical studies performed on the S. marcescens hemophore have revealed the 3D structure of holo and apo-hemophore and allowed to identify the heme iron ligands (Fig. 2).
 Both heme-free and heme-loaded HasA bind to HasR to the same or overlapping site with the same apparent Kd (5nM).
-We found that the binding of HasA to HasR is TonB independent and involves two β sheets located on the same side of HasA (stars on Fig. 2) and we propose that this double binding distorts the protein allowing heme transfer to the receptor.
+The binding of HasA to HasR involves two beta sheets located on the same side of HasA.
+The synthetic peptide corresponding to one beta strand competes with the corresponding hemophore region for binding to the receptor, suggesting that the two binding regions are independent binding sites.
+We propose that this double binding distorts the protein allowing heme transfer to the receptor.

 Whereas heme is uptaken as a whole through heme receptors, hemophores are not transported and have to be stripped off at the cell surface: only the heme moiety being uptaken, the apo-hemophore remains outside.
 Since apo and holo-hemophores have the same affinity for the receptor, it is not understood how exchange between the apo- and holo-forms occurs.

-2) Protein secretion by Gram negative ABC transporters (Guillaume Sapriel, Sandra Cescau, Laurent Debarbieux and Philippe Delepelaire)
+2) Protein secretion by Gram negative ABC transporters (Sandra Cescau, Laurent Debarbieux, Annick Paquelin and Philippe Delepelaire)